Marte knocks in go-ahead run in 7th and Diamondbacks edge Twins 5-4

 Kevin Ginkel (6-1) retired two batters in the seventh for Arizona.
 Paul Sewald gave up a two-out double to Buxton in the ninth, but retired Jeffers to get his 10th save.

 Pfaadt allowed five hits and two walks as well as the four runs.
-He struck out two.
+He struck out two and kept his pitch count low — Jeffers’ homer came on his 80th and final pitch.

+“It was unfortunate what happened in the seventh, but we were able to come out with the win,” Pfaadt said.

+“He was throwing the ball extremely well and deserved the opportunity to pitch through it with the low pitch count and just got clipped,” Lovullo said.
+“The team responded to that.”

 Ryan went six innings, the 12th time in 16 starts he has gone at least that far this season, retiring 13 straight at one point.
 He gave up six hits and four runs, walked none and struck out five.